eslint/eslint/docs/src/rules/no-import-assign.md

 ## When Not To Use It

 If you don't want to be notified about modifying imported bindings, you can disable this rule.

-If you use TypeScript, it is not recommended to use this rule, since the compiler will mostly catch this error (`ts(2632)`).
-However, note that the compiler does not catch the `Object.assign` case, so this rule still provides some miniscule value.